 The SCART DSP Input Select and SCART Output Select blocks include full matrix switching facilities.
-To design a TV set with four pairs of SCART-inputs and two pairs of SCART-outputs, no external switching hardware is required.
-The switches are controlled by the ACB user register (see page 39).
+To design a TV set with two pairs of SCART-inputs and one pair of SCART-outputs, no external switching hardware is required.
+The switches are controlled by the ACB user register (see page 34).